Dleibe1/Project-Builder/README.md

 ### New features:
 - Download a project's instructions as a markdown file
-- Upload a project's instructions as a markdown file
+- Upload a project's instructions as a markdown file.
+  After uploading, the markdown file's contents are converted to html and rendered on the project's display page.

 ### Improvements coming soon: